tsommie/laravel-form-processor/README.md

     }
 ```

-and then in the form you wish to process you will use a `@process` directive provided with the package to point to the process that will be used to run handle the form request.
+and then in the form you wish to process you will use a `@process` directive provided with the package to point to the process that will be using to run handle the form request.

 ```
 <form action="route('articles.update', ['id' => article->id])" method="POST">